 Largest city in Brazil

-The largest city in Brazil is Sao Paolo, with a total population of 19.9 million people and a density of 6,396 people per square mile.
+The largest city in Brazil in 2018 is Sao Paolo, with a total population of 19.9 million people and a density of 6,396 people per square mile.
 It’s also the largest city in the souther hemisphere and the Americas and the world’s seventh largest city by population.
 Sao Paolo has the largest economy by GDP among Latin American and Brazilian cities and is home to several important monuments, including the Latin American Memorial, the Museum of the Portuguese Language, and the Museum of Art.
 Important high profile events include the Sao Paulo Art Biennial, the Brazilian Formula One Grand Prix, Sao Paulo Fashion Week and the world’s largest gay pride parade.
 Sao Paolo is also the birth place of famed Formula One driver and three-time world champion Ayrton Senna.
 The next largest cities in Brazil are Rio de Janeiro, Salvador, capital city Brasilia, Fortaleza and Belo Horizonte.

 Ethnicity in Brazil

 Ethnic groups in Brazil are divided into white (49 percent), brown/mixed (43 percent), black (7 percent), Asian (0.6 percent), and Amerindian/Indigenous (0.3 percent).
 According to the National Indian Foundation, Brazil is home to about 67 different uncontacted tribes, the largest number of such peoples in the world.
 The brown population, also called Pardo, consists of caboclos, mulatos and cafuzos.
 Most immigrants that live in present-day Brazil have come from Portugal, Italy, Spain, Germany, Ukraine, Poland, Russia, China, Japan and the Middle East.

 Religion in Brazil